arshpunia/shark-chain/README.md

 `python SharkCoin.py -a <task-name>`

 As has been noted earlier, auxiliary-tasks can be more ad-hoc and are not attached to a TODO list.

+As with completed work tasks, you will see some basic metrics showing your performance for the day and the current week

 ## Querying for work-tasks that are not yet completed ##